awsdocs/amazon-rds-on-vmware-user-guide/doc_source/troubleshooting-rds-on-vmware.md

 In this case, the Edge Router can't ping the ESXi Edge Gateway\.

 To solve the issue, check the routing configuration from Edge Router console, and look for errors\.
-If necessary, dump the routing table, and make sure that routes are correct\.

 ## Error in the OVF Template<a name="troubleshooting-rds-on-vmware.ovf-template-error"></a>